 Travel Tip: Consider visiting Dinosaur Provincial Park, a UNESCO World Heritage Site located ~175km SE of Drumheller.

 Recommended Reading: The Best Way to Experience Castle Provincial Park in Alberta

 Hiking in Horseshoe Canyon

 You may also see cactuses.
-This never fails to surprise me – being an Albertan, who is all too familiar with the looooong cold winters.
+This never fails to surprise me – being a Canadian, I’m all too familiar with the looooong cold winters.

 Hiking in Horsethief Canyon

 It took me 3 visits to Drumheller before I visited Horsethief Canyon.
 It’s not as famous as Horseshoe Canyon, because it’s a bit out-of-the-way.
 But still, it’s only 17 km NW from Drumheller on the Dinosaur Trail.